Ircama/osm-carto-tutorials/pages/41_updating-data.md

 *configuration.txt* shall at least include *baseUrl* and *maxInterval*.
 A Java exception occurs in case one of these two is missing (e.g., `SEVERE: Thread for task 1-read-replication-interval failed`).

 Keeping the data up-to-date can be resource intensive. *maxInterval* controls how much data Osmosis will download in a single invocation and by default is set to 3600, meaning one hour of changes a time (even if you are using minutely updates).
 After the download, Osm2pgsql applies them to the database.
-Depening on the size of the area, on the number of changes and on how complex they are, one run can be immediate, take many seconds, a few minutes or more than one hour.
+Depending on the size of the area, on the number of changes and on how complex they are, one run can be immediate, take many seconds, a few minutes or more than one hour.
 For a quicker feedback it is worthwhile to change the maxInterval value to something lower (e.g., 60 seconds to just download one minute at a time which should only take a few seconds to apply).
 If you have instead lot of changes to catch up, you can tune it to a higher value (e.g., changing it to maxInterval = 21600, meaning six hours, 86400 for one day, 604800 for one week).
 Setting to 0 disables this feature.[^2]

 Once the process finishes you can check the state.txt file.
 The time stamp and sequence number should have changed to reflect the update that was applied.